-PRINTABLE MATERIALS FOR YOUR ORGANIZATION
+PRINTABLE MATERIALS FOR YOUR CLASSROOM

-Find printable brochures and posters to help you share the Selective Service mission with young men in your organization.
-You can easily download and print the materials from our website at www.sss.gov/news-and-media/outreach-materials/, or contact publicaffairs@sss.gov to request printed materials or with specific outreach material requests.
+Find printable brochures and posters to help you share the Selective Service mission with your students.
+You can easily download and print the materials from our website at www.sss. gov/news-and-media/outreach-materials/, or contact publicaffairs@sss.gov to request printed materials or with specific outreach material requests.